By: Team F11-1 Since: March 2020 Licence: MIT

 Alternative 2: Each

-which represents the keywords.-
+Predicate<Food>is created using aStringwhich represents the keywords.-

 Pros: